iamjoshk/ha_ddp2wled/README.md

-# Pixel Magic Tool — DDP Sender for WLED
+# HA DDP2WLED — DDP Sender for WLED

-This repository now contains a **single Home Assistant service**: `pixelmagictool.send_to_wled_ddp`.
-All other PixelMagicTool features, streaming helpers, and standalone web tools have been removed.

 ## What it does
 - Loads an image from a URL or local path